Jazz Weekend – Friday, Saturday and Sunday September 20th, 21st & 22nd 2019

 SPATS LANGHAM’S HOT FINGERS.
-Tom “Spats” Langham and his delightful band were a great success with our 2017 audience and here they are, back again by unanimous demand!
-Spats is an ever-popular virtuoso performer on a variety of string instruments.
+Tom “Spats” Langham and his delightful band have become favourites with our audiences following magical performances in 2017 and 2018 and here they are, back again for a third year by unanimous demand!
+Spats is an ever-popular, world class, virtuoso performer on a variety of string instruments.
 With a stunning repertoire of melodies on the guitar, banjo and ukulele, his playing evokes the spirit and skills of musicians like guitarists Django Reinhardt and Eddie Lang or legendary banjoist Harry Reser and others.
-He’s also a great raconteur and his seemingly limitless flow of informative, interesting and amusing anecdotes adds background and colour to his choice of music, as well as spell-binding his audience.
+He’s also a great raconteur with a warm and engaging conversational style of presentation.
+With a seemingly limitless flow of informative, interesting and amusing anecdotes, Spats adds background and colour to his choice of music, as well as spell-binding his audience.
 But Hot Fingers is much more than an individual performance, you will delight in the playing of Danny Blyth and Malcom Sked and find the vocals and personality of Emily Campbell charming and irresistible.
+Welcome back!

 Well, that’s what we’ve got lined up for you so far.
 An attractive line-up of first class, entertaining, musicians who play their music with affection and integrity and a regard for their audience, and who don’t “just go through the motions”.
 You’ll enjoy the environment too.
 We’re right on the cliff top of the West Somerset coast.
 Our chalet and caravan accommodation is of a very high standard and extremely comfortable.
 The restaurant food is mouth-watering and always elicits spontaneous compliments: and the bar, recreation facilities and musical acoustics make St Audries Bay a great location for a relaxing holiday with some very fine jazz.